Reviews You Can Rely On

 Weight

-Weight (and bulk, which we also consider in this metric) is where the BRS really shines.
+Weight is where the BRS really shines.
 Though weight differences can be significant when comparing different types of stoves (say, small canister to liquid fuel), within small canister models, weight is becoming less important.
 Modern small canister stoves weigh between 1 and 4 ounces, and our testers think this isn't the most productive place for backpackers to shed weight.
-That being said, the BRS is impressively light --- just 0.9 ounces (about 25 grams)!
+That being said, the BRS is impressively light, just 1.4 ounces, and its essentials weight (which includes a lightweight titanium pot) puts it at 4.4 ounces total.

 The other impressive characteristic is how small this stove is.
-When folded for transport it measures about 2" x 1.5" x 1.5" (5 x 3.8 x 3.8 cm).
+When folded for transport, it measures about 2" x 1.5" x 1.5".
 Our testers find bulk to be a pretty important real-world metric because we like to store all of our cooking gear in our pot when on the trail.
 The BRS fits easily into any of our tester pots with room to spare.
 This stove could pair well with a small titanium cup used as a pot on a solo trip.

 Simmering Ability